cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 ```

 :::tip
-Note that there is no _framework layer_ here.
-The framework would be _outside_ the `Modules` namespace.
-This is because
+Note that there is no _presentation layer_ here.
+Presentation and delivery is _outside_ the `Modules` namespace.
+This is
-the framework is the outermost layer of the architecture, which would consume the module's application interface to
+because presentation is the outermost layer of the architecture, which would consume the module's application interface
-dispatch commands or queries.
+to dispatch commands or queries.
 :::

 As a top-level summary, the three namespaces in each module are: